egberts/egberts.github.io-src/content/articles/terminal-console-emulator-oh-my.md

 * Character-Oriented
-In the old days ... never mind, character-oriented terminals are still being used today.
+In the old days ... never mind those character-oriented terminals used today.

 Anything over serial communication to a video display unit (VDU), notably having a cathode ray tube, is a character-oriented terminal: the protocol, wire, and VDU operates one character at a time.

-Even our UNIX pipe socket handles exactly the same thing using `netcat` (`nc`), and `minicom`.
+Even our UNIX pipe socket handles the same thing using `netcat` (`nc`), and `minicom`.

 Today, Linux terminal (`/dev/tty0`) console is one example of a character-oriented terminal.